zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_storage_group_attachment_module.rst

 Synopsis
 --------

-* Creates, updates, and deletes HBAs in existing partitions of a CPC.
+* Gathers facts about the attachment of a storage group to a partition.
-* The targeted CPC must be in the Dynamic Partition Manager (DPM) operational mode.
+* Attaches and detaches a storage group to and from a partition.

 Requirements (on host that executes module)
 -------------------------------------------

   * Network access to HMC
-  * zhmcclient >=0.14.0
+  * zhmcclient >=0.20.0
   * ansible >=2.2.0.0